What is hepatic encephalopathy?

-Acute hepatic encephalopathy develops because of serious liver disease.
-According to the Canadian Liver Foundation, this condition mainly occurs in people with:
+Acute hepatic encephalopathy develops because of severe liver disease.
+This mainly occurs in people with these conditions:

-- acute fulminant viral hepatitis, a severe type of viral hepatitis that comes on suddenly
+- Acute fulminant viral hepatitis.
+This is a severe type of viral hepatitis that comes on suddenly.

-- toxic hepatitis, which may be caused by exposure to alcohol, chemicals, drugs, or supplements
+- Toxic hepatitis.
+Toxic hepatitis may be caused by exposure to alcohol, chemicals, drugs, or supplements.

-- Reye’s syndrome, a rare, serious condition primarily seen in children that results in sudden swelling and inflammation of the liver and brain (CLF).
+- Reye’s syndrome.
+This rare and serious condition is primarily seen in children.
+It causes sudden swelling and inflammation of the liver and the brain.

-Acute hepatic encephalopathy also indicates terminal liver failure.
+Acute hepatic encephalopathy may also be a sign of terminal liver failure.

 Symptoms of hepatic encephalopathy differ depending on the underlying cause of the liver damage.

-Symptoms and signs of hepatic encephalopathy may include:
+Symptoms and signs of moderate hepatic encephalopathy may include:

 - difficulty thinking